MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/fa-setup.md

 The table below has links to more information.
 After you set those things up, you can start various activities.
 For more information, see [Fixed Assets](fa-manage.md).

 > [!NOTE]
->   You can record fixed asset transactions in the **Fixed Asset G/L Journal** or **Fixed Asset Journal** windows, depending on whether the transactions are for financial reporting or for internal management.
-Help for Fixed Assets only describes how to use the **Fixed Asset G/L Journal** window.
+>   You can record fixed asset transactions in the **Fixed Asset G/L Journal** or **Fixed Asset Journal** pages, depending on whether the transactions are for financial reporting or for internal management.
+Help for Fixed Assets only describes how to use the **Fixed Asset G/L Journal** page.

-When you enable a fixed asset activity in the **G/L Integration** section in the **Depreciation Book Card** window, the **Fixed Asset G/L Journal** window is used to post transactions for the activity.
+When you enable a fixed asset activity in the **G/L Integration** section on the **Depreciation Book Card** page, the **Fixed Asset G/L Journal** page is used to post transactions for the activity.

 The following table describes a sequence of tasks, with links to the topics that describe them.